grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

 = Design and Implementation <sec:implementation>

-At it's heart, Scotben is a single period, static microsimulation model.
-It loosely follows the design of IFS's TAXBEN2, though ScotBen is programmed in a different language (Julia@sec:julia vs TAXBEN's Pascal/Delphi) and no TAXBEN code was referred to.
+At its heart, Scotben is a single period, static microsimulation model.
+It loosely follows the design of IFS's TAXBEN2, though ScotBen is programmed in a different language (#link("https://julialang.org")[Julia] vs TAXBEN's Pascal/Delphi) and no TAXBEN code was referred to during development.

-The model attempts to follow modern program development practices, with short, independently testable, functions, a comprehensive test suite @sec:testing, and readable code.
+The model attempts to follow modern program development practices, with short, independently testable, functions, a comprehensive test suite #footnote[see: @sec:testing below], and readable code.
 In places, however, the scale of the project means that these ideals are honoured in the breach.

 Despite its fundamentally static nature, Scotben's modular design and clean interfaces make it easy to build simulations incorporating behavioural responses or long-term projections on top of the base model.

 == Julia<sec:julia>

-The model is written in Julia @bezanson_julia_2017.
-As discussed in that paper, Julia is intended to solve the "Two Language Problem": to be equally useful for conventional large-scale programming and for exploratory data science.
+The model is written in #link("https://julialang.org")[the Julia programming language].
+As discussed in @bezanson_julia_2017, Julia is intended to solve the
+"Two Language Problem": to be equally useful for conventional large-scale programming and for exploratory data science.
 Julia produces highly efficient code, comparable in speed with Fortran or C.
 Although not without its problems, this dual nature means that Julia has proven a good choice for microsimulation.